 Graco has recalled millions of child restraints, including the one found on older versions of the MySize.
 The recall relates to the oval and “signature style” buckles.
 These buckles can stick or be difficult to open.
 Graco is replacing this, and other styles of buckles with two different buckle styles.
 One of these new buckle styles is the square button buckle shown next to the oval button buckle, but there is also a new buckle with a circle button.
-We have information about the Graco recall on our Updated Graco Recall blog post.
+Read more about the 2014 Graco buckle recall.
 The recall was expanded to Canada as well.

 This recall included other restraints, several other convertible and combination seats such as the My Ride and Nautilus, and buckles are available directly from Graco.
 Replacing the buckle and buckle tongues is a very simple process and takes only a few moments.
 We strongly encourage all owners of the recalled seats to contact Graco and replace the affected buckle styles.
 One can contact Graco customer service at 800-345-4109 or e-mail [email protected] to order a new buckle.
 Below is a graphic of some of the recalled seats.